duhitsrandy/MMHv2/PRODUCTION.md

 - [ ] Set up A/B testing capabilities
 - [ ] Document feature flag states

+### Disaster Recovery
+- [ ] Document and test database restore procedures
+- [ ] Document and test restoring from backup for all critical services (Supabase, Upstash, etc.)
+- [ ] Document what to do if a critical service (Clerk, PostHog, LocationIQ, etc.) is down
+- [ ] Ensure all backups are scheduled and tested regularly

 ## Notes
 - Current development monitoring uses file-based logging in `logs/` directory
 - Production should use proper monitoring services instead of file logs
 - Consider implementing different monitoring strategies for different environments (staging vs production)
+- See [README.md](README.md) and [MONITORING.md](MONITORING.md) for more details on analytics and monitoring setup